Updated June 28, 2026

 Why Undergraduate Research Matters in Tech

 Undergraduate research is your gateway to advanced tech careers.
-Whether you're interested in artificial intelligence, cybersecurity, or data science, research experience provides hands-on exposure to cutting-edge problems that classroom learning alone cannot match.
+Whether you're interested in artificial intelligence, cybersecurity, or data science, research experience provides hands-on exposure to advanced problems that classroom learning alone can't match.

 The tech industry increasingly values candidates who can tackle novel problems, design experiments, and communicate complex findings.
 These skills, developed through research, differentiate you in a competitive job market.
 Companies like Google, Microsoft, and Meta actively recruit undergraduates with research backgrounds for both full-time roles and graduate research positions.